hotae319/hotae319.github.io/about.md

 I was born in 1993, March 19 and graduated from _Seoul Science High School_, which is for scientific-gifted students.
 I graduated 'summa cum laude' from _Seoul National University_ in August, 2018 and I was awarded the honor graduation prize from alumni association (GPA 4.14/4.30, Major GPA 4.17/4.30).
 I am majored in mechanical & aerospace engineering and had two research experiences at SNU Biorobotics Lab advised by Kyujin Cho(2017.01 ~ 2017.02) and SNU Interactive and Networked Robotics Lab advised by Dongjun Lee(2017.03 ~ 2018.07).
 After graduation, I worked at Naverlabs robotics group to be equipped with practical skill sets.
-<U>Now, I am studying in UC Berkeley Ph.D program and working in mpc lab of UC Berkeley as a graduate student researcher.</U> I was financially supproted by the Korean Government Ph.D.
+<U>Now, I am studying in UC Berkeley Ph.D program and working in mpc lab of UC Berkeley as a graduate student researcher.</U> I am financially supported by the Korean Government Ph.D.
 Scholarship for Study Overseas.

 *Technical Skills : C/C++, MATLAB, Arduino, Python, LabView / ROS, TensorFlow, LaTeX, OpenAI gym / SolidWorks, CATIA*